ChubieMirembe/RTG/Week_3/lab_book.md

 All I now needed was a center vertex for both the top and bottom faces, and connect them to the respective ring of vertices.

 **Question:**
-I saw you call the "RESTART INDEX" without enabling it and you mentioned you wanted us to use this in our function, but all my research stated, I had to set that value based on the VkIndexType being used.
+I saw you call the "RESTART INDEX" without enabling it in the lecture and and you mentioned you wanted us to use this in our function, but all my research stated, I had to set that value based on the VkIndexType being used.